BLCM/BLCMods/Borderlands 2 mods/Nifsara/UVHM Rebalance/Readme.md

 *UVHM Rebalance*</br> by Nifsara</br>

-This mod overhaul both UVHM and Slag into being less stressful to manage by removing the health regeneration of enemies and making Slag a non-damage debuff.
+This mod overhauls both UVHM and Slag into being less stressful to manage by removing the health regeneration of enemies and making Slag a non-damage debuff.
 In turn, enemies have received a large increase in health to compensate.

 ***